Dodge Intrepid: Motorsport

-In 2001, the Intrepid made its debut on the NASCAR circuit, signifying the return of Dodge to NASCAR competition after an 18-year hiatus.
+In 2001, the Intrepid made its debut on the NASCAR circuit, signifying the return of Dodge to NASCAR competition after a 16-year hiatus.
 Drivers in the initial Dodge campaign included Bill Elliott, Kasey Kahne, Jason Leffler, Ward Burton, Sterling Marlin, John Andretti, Casey Mears, Jamie McMurray, Buckshot Jones, Kyle Petty, Stacy Compton, Dave Blaney, Jeremy Mayfield, and Casey Atwood.
-Marlin was the first to win in a Dodge, giving the marque its first victory since Neil Bonnett's 1977 win at Ontario.
+Marlin was the first to win in an Intrepid, giving the Dodge marque its first victory since Neil Bonnett's 1977 win at Ontario.
 The Intrepid continued in NASCAR until 2005 when Dodge switched to the Charger.

 Hybrid electric concepts

 In the late 1990s, Chrysler used the Intrepid as a research platform for a hybrid electric vehicle in a diesel-electric configuration.
 Three variations were built, the Intrepid ESX, ESX II, and ESX III.
 The first vehicle was built in a series hybrid configuration, while the next two were considered mild hybrids.
 These were attempted in the time frame of 1997 to 1998.

 The ESX design team set a high goal of making the vehicle capable of sipping gasoline at the rate of 80 mpgus, but the eventual vehicle only achieved an estimated 55 mpgus.
 The figure was impressive for such a vehicle.
 However, the car used a number of exotic materials, which made the cost excessive if it were ever to go into full-scale production.
 It was estimated that the car would cost $80,000, or roughly $60,000 more than a regular Intrepid.
 Part of this price increase was caused by the use of lead-acid batteries.

 The ESX II team set a somewhat more modest goal of 70 mpgus.
 The vehicle was made much lighter than normal by using an aluminum frame and carbon fiber composite material.
 This version only cost around $37,000, or about $15,000 more than a standard Intrepid.
 This version used nickel metal hydride batteries.

 The third vehicle, the ESX III, had a target mileage of 72 mpgus.
 It used less expensive materials, such as injection-molded thermoplastic instead of carbon fiber.
 The estimated cost was only about $7,500 more than a standard vehicle, which would give a total somewhere around $30,000.
 The ESX III used lithium ion batteries.